 What happens at my pet’s first visit?

-How long will I have to bring my pet for rehab?
+How much should I budget for my pet’s treatment plan?
+How long will I have to bring my pet to GVR for rehab?

 Which methods of payment do you accept?

-Cash, checks, and credit cards.
-In addition, many pet insurance companies now cover physical rehabilitation with the condition that it is performed in a veterinary clinical setting with a veterinarian prescribing the treatment, and GVR meets this criterion.
+MasterCard, Visa, Discover, cash, and personal checks.
+CareCredit is also accepted for expenses greater than $200.
+In addition, many pet insurance companies now cover physical rehabilitation with the condition that it is performed in a veterinary clinical setting with a veterinarian prescribing the treatment; GVR meets this criterion.
+Full payment is required at the time of treatment.

 Can I swim my dog at GVR for exercise?